Our favorite headlamp: the liteXpress Liberty 111

 So I looked on the internet for users with similar experiences, and I found that we were not alone.
 Various users described similar experiences, but not only with the Liberty, not only with liteXpress, but also with almost every model from the competition.

 So it seems difficult to find any moderately priced headlamp which is safe against moderate rain.
-Unless it’s specifically designed for underwater use (like the Liberty Aqua 1), but such headlamps are usually about twice the size and weight of the Liberty 111.
+Unless it’s specifically designed for underwater use (like the ), but such headlamps are usually about twice the size and weight of the Liberty 111.

 PLEASE: If you have personally used a small and light headlamp in medium rain for at least an hour and it survived, please share the model name in the comments below.

 Despite the disappointing rain experience, Katja and I love our liteXpress Liberty 111 headlamps.
 We’ve used them on every camping and backpacking trip since 2012, in many tough situations, on dusty and shaky rides as well as hikes in icy cold and pretty hot weather.
 We used both lamps during our world trip in 2014, mountain climbs like the dusty 3-hour Rinjani summit and the 5 hours Huayna Potosi summit in heavy snow.
 The headlamps have taken quite a beating and look quite used up, but we love them even more because of that.